Skip to main content

 // new QueryBuilder().select(['name']).execute();

 The type parameter tracks which methods have been called, and execute() requires specific methods in its this type.
-The compiler prevents you from executing an incomplete query.
+Compiler prevents you from executing an incomplete query.
+You literally can't misuse the API if you tried.

 Exhaustive Switch Statements

-When you handle a discriminated union with a switch statement, TypeScript can ensure you have covered every case:
+When you handle a discriminated union with a switch statement, TypeScript can ensure you've covered every case:

 type Shape =